Find Grad Schools

 11 Yearly Graduations

 The most popular school in the United States for other foreign language students seekinga master's degree is University of Mississippi.
 Each year, around 21,000 students seeking various degrees attend the university.
-The average in-state tuition for full-time undergraduates is $8,934 per year, while in-state graduate students, on average, pay $8,938 per year.
-For the 2020-2021 academic year, 11 master's degrees were handed out to other foreign language majors at Ole Miss.
+The average in-state tuition for full-time undergraduates is $9,072 per year, while in-state graduate students, on average, pay $9,072 per year.
+During the most recent year for which we have data, 11 people received their master's degree in other foreign language from Ole Miss.
+Around 40% of these students were from an underrepresented racial-ethnic group, and 60% were women.

 #2